ilkkanml/TV_Project_Platform/project-bible/06-security-bible.md

 - Rotate backup credentials when needed.

 Backups must not contain payment card data because card data must never be stored.

+## CORS Security

+CORS must be restricted in production.

+Allowed origins should include only approved web app domains.

+Do not use wildcard CORS in production.

+Local development may use local origins only.

+## HTTPS Security

+Production must use HTTPS.

+HTTP should redirect to HTTPS.

+API tokens must not be sent over insecure HTTP in production.

+Payment webhooks must use secure endpoints.

+## Security Headers

+Production should use security headers.

+Recommended areas:

+- Content Security Policy where practical
+- X-Frame-Options or frame ancestors
+- X-Content-Type-Options
+- Referrer-Policy
+- Permissions-Policy
+- Strict-Transport-Security

 ## MVP Security Checklist